-CEPH assures quality in public health education and training to achieve excellence in practice, research and service, through collaboration with organizational and community partners.
+CEPH assures quality in public health education and training to advance the science and practice of public health.

-Excellence in public health education for a healthier world
+Excellence in public health education and training for a healthier world

 The Council's focus is the improvement of health through the assurance of professional personnel who are able to identify, prevent and solve community health problems.
 The Council's objectives are: